 Assemble and bake the pizza:

 - After the dough has risen, move it to a lightly floured surface.
 Using the pads of your fingers, gently move around the perimeter of the dough, pressing out to increase the dough in size.
 For a 13-inch pizza, stretch the dough to 16 inches in diameter, allowing for folding the edges over the cheese.

-- Reserve about 1/3 of the cheese for topping the pizza.
-Cut the rest into 1/2-inch-thick strips or pieces.
+- Reserve about a third of the cheese for the top of the pizza.
+Cut the rest into ½-inch-thick strips or pieces.
 Distribute the cheese around the perimeter of the dough, about one inch from the edge.

-- Reserve about 2/3 of the pesto to be added to the pizza after baking.
+- Reserve about ⅔ of the pesto to add after baking.
 Spoon a small amount of pesto onto the cheese (see photo in post).
 Fold dough over the cheese and pesto, lightly pinching/pressing down to seal the inner edge.
-It's important that the cheese is sealed in on all sides, or it will escape during baking.
+It's important that the cheese is sealed in on all sides, or it will leak out.

 - Bake until the crust is golden brown, about 18 to 20 minutes.
 If needed, broil for 1 to 2 minutes to brown the top.
 Allow the pizza to cool for a few minutes.
-Top with the remaining pesto, and sprinkle with crushed red pepper, if desired.
+Top with the remaining pesto, and sprinkle with crushed red pepper.